 The legal/regulatory framework is crucial in this regard.
 For example, when can redress be sought?
-Will a court rule on compliance with strict "terms and conditions" (even if unlikely to have been understood by the individual) or by applying a "reasonable expectations" doctrine?
+Will a court make decisions based on compliance with strict "terms and conditions" (even if unlikely to have been understood by the individual) or by applying a "reasonable expectations" doctrine?
 How are abusive practices defined and what duty of care is required of the product supplier?

 Also important is the range of ways by which redress can be sought, ranging from individual legal action, through legislated dispute resolution schemes and government agency (enforcement) roles.
-The Australian approach has placed significant emphasis on requirements for both internal and external dispute resolution schemes, but another significant development has been the emergence of class actions and litigation funders.
+The Australian approach has placed significant emphasis on requirements for both internal and external dispute resolution schemes which have worked well.
+But another significant development has been the emergence of class actions and litigation funders.
 While these provide a mechanism for poorly resourced individuals to jointly seek redress, they also create potential problems of opportunistic lawsuits.